J. Todd Petty

 University of Virginia 1990

 I joined the Clemson University faculty in 2020 and currently serve as chair of the department of forestry and environmental conservation.
 Prior to coming to Clemson, I taught and conducted research in the department of wildlife and fisheries resources at West Virginia University for 21 years.
-My lab specializes in watershed scale dynamics of fish populations and riverine ecosystems.
-Most of my research involves understanding how landscape change and climate change interact to affect watershed scale dynamics.
+My lab specializes in watershed scale dynamics of fish populations and riverine ecosystems and the influence of climate change.
 I also conduct research on river restoration and effectiveness in recovering fish populations.
 I teach courses in freshwater ecology, fisheries management, and vertebrate population dynamics.

 I'm originally from Richmond, VA.
 I graduated with a BA in Biology from the University of Virginia in 1990.
 I then worked for both the Maryland Department of Natural Resources and the Virginia Department of Game and Inland Fisheries as a fisheries technician in the Chesapeake Bay.
 I returned to graduate school and earned an MS (1994) and a PhD (1998) in Forest Resources from the University of Georgia.